matsbayer/matsbayer/README.md

-## Hello there 𝒜nd Roll Tide! 🐘
+## Hello there and Roll Tide! 🐘

-Student 🎓 | Softw𝒜re Developer 💻
+Student 🎓 | Software Developer 💻